 - Waiting Period or Foster Care: Prospective adoptive parents can foster a child with permission from the RIPA and after obtaining a “No Objection Certificate” (NOC) from CARA.
 The prospective adoptive parents must submit an affidavit indicating they will not leave the country without a valid court order, and may choose to provide a copy to the U.S. Embassy in New Delhi.

 - Intra-Family Adoption: CARA is in the process of finalizing specific procedures for intra-family adoption.
-In the meantime, the CARA will consider applications for intra-family adoption on a case-by-case basis.
+In the meantime, the CARA will consider applications for intra-family adoption on a case-by-case basis in exigent circumstances, such as in cases where both of the child’s parents have died.
+Prospective adoptive parents should submit an approved home study report and a letter from a Hague accredited adoption service provider stating that the adoption service provider will help process the case, including a commitment to provide periodic post-adoption reporting.
 Prospective adoptive parents habitually residing in the United States must also follow U.S. immigration procedures applicable to children adopted under the Convention.

 - Adoption of Tibetan Children: CARA will not process cases involving the adoption of Tibetan children.
 If prospective adoptive parents are adopting a Tibetan child, the Ministry of External Affairs (MEA) may consider granting a clearance for the adoption or guardianship order.
 The MEA has taken these on a case-by-case basis, and the process can be very time-consuming.

 WARNING: India is party to the Hague Adoption Convention.
 Do not adopt or obtain legal custody of a child in India before a U.S. consular officer issues an “Article 5 Letter” in the case.
 Read on for more information.

 Central Adoption Resource Authority